New Zealand BEMU class electric multiple unit: Design

-For artist's view of new train, see "View of proposed BEMU" (2025).

-For artist's views of new train interior, see "Views of BEMU interior" (2025) The livery will include symbols by Māori-owned company Indigenous Design and Innovation.

 Funding and ownership

 The trains will be purchased by the Greater Wellington Regional Council.

 The government will fund 90% of the cost or $800.2m; $455.3m from Crown funding and $347.5m from the National Land Transport Fund.
 The rest will be funded by the Horizons Regional Council and the Greater Wellington Regional Council.

-They will operate from the existing 1500V DC overhead lines to Waikanae and Upper Hutt, then to Palmerston North and Wairarapa will be battery powered.
+They will operate from the existing overhead lines to Waikanae and Upper Hutt, then to Palmerston North and Wairarapa will be battery powered.
 They will have charging points at Masterton and Palmerston North where they can be rapid charged in under 20 minutes (day, for return trip) or slow charged overnight.
 Alstom will have a maintenance depot at Masterton Railway Station, to have a staff of thirty and a three-track maintenance centre.

 They will have wheelchair, cycle and pram facilities plus water dispensers and vending machines.
 As a full trip will take over an hour they will include an accessible passenger toilet and a standard passenger toilet, unlike the Matangis which have neither.

 They will be the first Battery Electric Multiple Unit in New Zealand, although similar BEMUs operate in Europe (Croatia, France, Germany, Latvia, United Kingdom etc) and Japan.